puppetlabs/puppet-docs/source/puppet/5.1/upgrade_major_agent.markdown

 [puppet_agent]: https://forge.puppet.com/puppetlabs/puppet_agent
 [moved]: ./whered_it_go.html
 [facter]: /facter/
-[Puppet Platform]: ./puppet_platform.md
+[Puppet Platform]: ./puppet_platform.html

-Although there are a lot of changes to Puppet agent configuration from Puppet 3.8 to Puppet 4, the process of upgrading agents to Puppet 5 can be automated in a way that server upgrades can't.
+Although there have been a lot of changes to Puppet agent configuration since Puppet 3.8, the process of upgrading agents to the latest versions of Puppet can be automated in a way that server upgrades can't.

-> **Note:** If you're using Puppet Enterprise (PE), see [its documentation on upgrading agents](/docs/pe/latest/upgrading/upgrading_agents.html) for supported agent upgrade procedures.
+> **Puppet Enterprise Note:** This document covers upgrading open source Puppet agents.
+If you're using Puppet Enterprise (PE), instead read [its documentation on upgrading agents](/docs/pe/latest/upgrading/upgrading_agents.html) for supported agent upgrade procedures.

 ### Decide how to upgrade your nodes

-We provide and support a module called [`puppet_agent`][puppet_agent] to simplify upgrades from Puppet 3.
+We provide a module called [`puppet_agent`][puppet_agent] to simplify upgrades from Puppet 3 to 5.

+> **Puppet Enterprise Note:** If you're using Puppet Enterprise (PE), instead read [its documentation on upgrading agents](/docs/pe/latest/upgrading/upgrading_agents.html) for supported agent upgrade procedures.

 If you're running Puppet on Windows or [any Linux operating system for which we publish puppet-agent packages](./system_requirements.html#platforms-with-packages), this module can automatically upgrade Puppet, MCollective, and all of their dependencies on agents.